bradley1337/bradley1337/README.md

 ### **About me:**

 - 🔭 I’m currently working on: Bubbly (FiveM Framework)
-- 🌱 I’m currently studing: I'm doing many cyber security course's :)
+- 🌱 I’m currently studing: Cyber Security! (aiming to become a pentester! <3 )
 - 📫 How to reach me: On discord! bradley#1337